rikakoshimizu1/fashion-mnist-analysis/README.md

 # Fashion MNIST Feedforward Neural Network

 ## Overview
-This project explores the fundamentals of **deep learning** by designing, training, and evaluating feedforward nueral networks using the `Fashion MNIST` dataset.
+This project explores the fundamentals of **deep learning** by designing, training, and evaluating feedforward neural networks using the `Fashion MNIST` dataset.
 The goal is to understand how neural networks perform **image classification** tasks and to experiment with various **hyperparameters and regularization methods** to improve model accuracy.

 ## Objective
 To apply deep learning techniques to classify **grayscale images** of clothing items from the `Fashion MNIST` dataset.
 The assignment involves building feedforward neural networks, tuning hyperparameters, implementing regularization and normalization, and analyzing the model's performance.